Steve Macauley: Crewe Alexandra (1992–2002)

 Macauley joined Crewe in March 1992, making his debut in a 1–0 win against Blackpool at Gresty Road on 28 March 1992.
 He scored his first Crewe goal in a 1–1 draw at Cardiff City on 28 April 1992.

 According to the football website Soccerbase, Macauley played 260 league games for Crewe, plus 16 in the Football League Cup and 20 in the FA Cup, plus 22 other assorted appearances, scoring 30 goals.
 He is credited with having played an important role in the club's promotion to the First Division of the Nationwide League in 1997, and subsequent successful battles to stay in the division.
 His partners in defence included Ashley Westwood, later of Sheffield Wednesday, and Dave Walton, later of Derby County.
 He also played alongside future Premiership players such as Danny Murphy, Neil Lennon, Rob Hulse and Dean Ashton.
 Although a centre half, he did play a number of games as a forward during a striking injury crisis at the Alex during the mid-90s.

-During his spell at Crewe, the club reached the 1992-93 play-off final against York, only to lose on penalties, before being promoted the following season.
+During his spell at Crewe, the club reached the 1992-93 play-off final against York City, only to lose on penalties, before being promoted the following season.
 They then rose into what is now the Football League Championship following victory at Wembley against Brentford on 25 May 1997.